vighnesh32/Data-Visualization-Project/README.md

 #### Sequence of running the codes :

-1. Open and run the Project.md file.Try to run it on VScode.
+1. Open and run the Project.md file.
+Try to run it on VScode.
 For dataset please refer dvdatasets repository.